Parent Coordination is a way to problem solve in a cost-effective manner.

 How often do the parents meet with the Parent Coordinator?

 The parents shall meet as frequently as is deemed appropriate by the Parent Coordinator and the parents (and/or counsel) or as ordered by the Court.
 For the first three months of Parent Coordination, the parents should plan to meet once per month.
 A typical meeting is scheduled for 2 hours.
+Regular meetings are important to build trust between the parents and the Parent Coordinator.
+As parents learn how to resolve disputes outside of the Parent Coordination setting, fewer meetings are needed.

 What should parents expect at meetings?